“Can I employ someone in my family to be my Personal Assistant” is a question I am often asked.

 Finding a Personal Assistant (PA) that you trust can be really difficult and it can be tempting to employ a family member as a Personal Assistant, usually because ‘they are doing it, anyway.’

-This is often the rationale I hear when I am out on my visits and my clients are talking to me about why they have, or would like to hire their family member as a Personal Assistant.
+This is often the rationale I hear from some clients who are talking to me about why they have, or would like to hire their family member as a Personal Assistant.
 Particularly if they are considering this route as an alternative to a Carer.

 Technicalities and restrictions

 You can employ anyone you want to support you with your care, if you are using your own money.

 Many local authorities are against paying family members or anyone who lives in the same house as you as Personal Assistants.
 Particularly if you are using local authority funding to pay for it.

 a) the spouse or civil partner of the adult;